 When you travel solo to Ladakh, it is an opportunity to learn more about the local culture and lifestyle.
 It is also an opportunity to mingle with other tourists around.

-Nowadays woman solo trips to Ladakh are also common, and if you are one of them, Ladakh is one of the safest places that I have ever traveled.
+Nowadays women solo trips to Ladakh are also common, and if you are one of them, Ladakh is one of the safest places that I have ever traveled.
 In case you are not comfortable forming a group for your shared taxi with some stranger male folks, you can look around a few women groups traveling solo to Ladakh to share taxi costs.

-Gelling up with people in Ladakh is more or less easy because many people travel solo every year and look forward to meeting new people, share inspirational thoughts and values over the various trips.
+Gelling up with people in Ladakh is more or less easy because many people travel solo every year and look forward to meeting new people, and sharing inspirational thoughts and values over the various trips.
 Nowhere else in the world, you will find more smiling and helpful people as Ladakhis are 🙂 …

 9. Wisely choose your accommodation & its location